ksel172/Kali-Docker/README.md

 - RDP: `localhost:3389`
 - SSH: `localhost:22`

-P.S: The container and be hosted and used as a server, in which case the IP can vary.
+P.S.
+The container can be hosted and used as a server, in which case the IP may vary.

 ## Default Credentials

-- Username: kali
+- Username: `kali`
-- Password: kali
+- Password: `kali`
-- VNC Password: kali
+- VNC Password: `kali`

 ## Cleanup